In the Path of the Ancient Olmec Tour

 The permanent exhibitions on the ground floor cover all pre-Columbian civilizations.
 We will spend the morning viewing the museum’s great collections, with emphasis on the Olmec Civilization.

-After time for an early lunch on our own within the museum café, drive back to the zocalo, the plaza in the center of the historic area, where the afternoon will be spent in the magnificent Templo Mayor, one of the primary temples of the Aztec capital city of Tenochtitlán, now Mexico City.
+After time for an early lunch on our own at the museum café, drive back to the Zócalo, the plaza in the center of the historic area, where the afternoon will be spent in the magnificent Templo Mayor, one of the primary temples of the Aztec capital city of Tenochtitlán, now Mexico City.

 At the summit of this immense stone edifice were found twin pyramids of the two important gods of Huitzilopochtli and Tlaloc, both frequently nourished by the Aztecs with the blood of human sacrifices.